Vākūr (Pākūr) plates, time of Nṛpatuṅgavarman, year 8

 Cabaton, Antoine.
 1912.
 Bibliothèque nationale, Département des manuscrits: Catalogue sommaire des manuscrits indiens, indo-chinois & malayo-polynésiens.
 Paris: Leroux.
 Page 80, item 574.

 De Simini, Florinda.
 2016.
-Of gods and books: Ritual and knowledge transmission in the manuscript cultures of premodern India.
-Studies in Manuscript Cultures 8.
+Of gods and books: ritual and knowledge transmission in the manuscript cultures of premodern India.
+Studies in Manuscript Culture 8.
 Berlin: De Gruyter.
-[URL].
 Pages 177–178.

 Hultzsch, Eugen Julius Theodor.
 1896–1897.
 “Two Tamil inscriptions at Ambur.”
 EI 4, pp. 180–183.
 Pages 180–181.